PlaceBI-sdk/sdk/ios/README.md

 }

 ```
-the data is a dictionary with a single "places" entry which is structured as list of places with this information for example
+the data is an array of dictionaries each is a place

 ```
-(
-  "places":
-    {
+[    {
   "in_place" = true;
   "brand_name" = apple;
   "display_name" = "5_infinite_loop__cupertino";